Jon Jones: UFC 182

 On January 6, 2015, it was announced that Jones failed a drug test prior to UFC 182.
 He tested positive for benzoylecgonine, the primary metabolite of cocaine.
-Because benzoylecgonine is not banned out-of-competition by the World Anti-Doping Agency, the NSAC could not halt Jones from participating during UFC 182.
-He was randomly tested on December 3, 2014, and results came back on December 23, 2014.
+Because benzoylecgonine is not banned out-of-competition by the World Anti-Doping Agency (WADA), the NSAC could not halt Jones from participating during UFC 182.
+He was randomly tested on December 3, 2014, and results came back on December 23.
 A week after his first test, Jones was tested again.
 He passed the second test, which meant that the cocaine metabolite was out of his system before the fight.
 When the news was made public, Jones went into rehab for one night.
 He was fined $25,000 on January 17 for violating the UFC's Athlete Code of Conduct policy.
 On January 19, 2015, Jones was interviewed for the first time since the failed drug test and said: "...I'm not a cocaine addict by any means or not even a frequent user.
 I just made a really dumb decision and got caught with my pants down in this whole situation."

 Prior to his UFC 182 bout with Cormier, Jones's testosterone/epitestosterone (T/E) ratio was considered by some experts to be alarmingly low.
 Victor Conte, a former steroid distributor, who founded and led the Bay Area Laboratory Co-operative (BALCO), said of Jones's test "these (levels) are highly suspicious for Jon Jones, in my opinion.
 This is the reason that sophisticated anti-doping officials do target testing.
 So based on what we see here, my opinion is Jon Jones should be on a very short leash and should be random tested here until they sort out why he has these anomalies."
 This resulted in several journalists imploring the NSAC to utilize CIR (Carbon Isotope Ratio) testing on Jones's samples.
 "Luckily, this is a situation where speculation could quickly be ended.
-Jon Jones' drug test samples still exist and a simple Carbon Isotope Ratio test could be conducted to find the result.
-Put simply, a CIR test would be able to determine if the testosterone in Jones' system was synthetic or natural," Brent Brookhouse of Bloody Elbow wrote.
-However, according to NSAC executive director Bob Bennett, Jones' test samples had already undergone CIR testing by the same WADA-accredited lab which had reported his T/E ratios, noting that all CIR results came back clean.
+Jon Jones's drug test samples still exist and a simple Carbon Isotope Ratio test could be conducted to find the result.
+Put simply, a CIR test would be able to determine if the testosterone in Jones's system was synthetic or natural," Brent Brookhouse of Bloody Elbow wrote.
+However, according to NSAC executive director Bob Bennett, Jones's test samples had already undergone CIR testing by the same WADA-accredited lab which had reported his T/E ratios, noting that all CIR results came back clean.
 Additionally, he said there were three different types of tests done during each of the random tests: urine, blood testing for human growth hormone and a blood passport test.
 "The only negative was testing positive for cocaine metabolites," Bennett said.